lastcoolnameleft/timer-bot/README.md

 While the majority of this code is used to glue all of the technologies together, it is intended as an application platform that a developer can use to easily integrate other UI/Bot interactions.
 It was designed to keep the business logic separate from the presentation logic.
 (See src/lib/core.js, src/bot/dialogs.js and src/components/Timer/index.js)

+*But wait, there's more!* This application has a respective Dockerfile which can be used for testing the application locally and deploying remotely with ease.

 # Foundation

 This project combines the following technologies: